 Flood prevention measures secure Phetchaburi for monsoon season

-The province of Phetchaburi is bracing for monsoon-induced flooding from September to October, with measures in place to minimise damage and inconvenience to locals.
+The province of Phetchaburi is preparing in advance this year for monsoon-induced flooding from September to October, with measures in place to minimise damage and inconvenience to locals.
 Key to these flood prevention efforts is the Kaeng Krachan and Mae Prachan dams, both currently low and ready to absorb the impending rainfall.

+Each year, Phetchaburi experiences flooding during the rainy season, much to the detriment of its residents, particularly between September and October.
+This year, the authorities are ready with a flood prevention plan to tackle the situation with the help of the Kaeng Krachan and Mae Prachan dams.

 “We have workforce readiness, designated points for resources, and especially, we have prepared water pumps, pushers, sandbags, and cranes, especially in the Kaotakrao area.
 We have installed water pushers and have also accelerated the collection of waste that obstructs waterways.”